 -

-November1212:00pm - 2:30pm, New Hampshire Listens' Online Advanced Facilitator Training focuses on those difficult moments where people are in dialogue across significant differences.
-Many people are often trained to remain "neutral" when serving as facilitators for public engagement and community dialogues.
+April179:30am - 3:30pm, This Advanced Facilitator Training is focused on those difficult moments where people are in dialogue across significant differences.
+Many people are often trained to remain “neutral” when serving as facilitators.
 However, that doesn't mean facilitators should remain passive in the face of misunderstandings and harmful dynamics.
-We focus on self-reflection, centering equity, and building confidence to addres...
+This in-person session is designed to take a deeper dive into the tough moments that facilitators face, including self-reflection on identity as a...